mitranim/mitranim.github.io/templates/posts/goex.md

 > "Explicit errors lead to more reliable code."

 Decent argument that doesn't apply to Go.
 Go has panics.
 Reliable code _must_ handle panics in addition to error values.
-Code that assumes "no panics" will have leaks, data corruption, and other unexpected states.
+Code that assumes "no panics" or "panics always crash the process" will have leaks, data corruption, and other unexpected states.

 > "Panics are expensive".